 I believe there are still many misunderstandings and loopholes in the image of women that is being projected.
 In France, I see a lot of examples of men winning better positions and getting better job offers.
 It’s really hard for a woman to break the glass ceiling and reach the top.
 We will rule, and you, women, can do your best at being secretaries.

 There are many exceptions of course and we have women leaders in Lithuania.
 I guess one of the reasons that could explain this phenomenon is that feminism has never been totally eradicated in Lithuania because we were pagans for so long, and matriarchy was at the core of it.
 Archaeologist Marija Gimbutas has an interesting hypothesis.
 Try to imagine those ancient clay sculptures and ceramics, which portray women.
 The angle from which these sculptures are made could only be seen from a woman’s point of view – how she sees herself from above.
-It’s a guess, but a man would have chosen a totally different perspective to make such sculpture, it would have different forms.
+It’s a guess, but a man would have chosen a totally different perspective to make such sculpture, it would have various forms.

 Restrictions on women, barring them from creating and voicing their opinion came later, I think.
 Royal families, religious institutions had artists – like Diego Velazquez for one – living and working by their side.
 These artists got orders to create pieces that worship power, beauty and divinity, also war.
 Women never lived and created by the king’s side, they were eliminated from all the political and religious matters.
 They had no voice in it.
 Not until the beginning of the 20th century when they were allowed to create and study arts.
 But even then, these few job positions were created only because men decided so.
 And while men were painting nudes, it was still not appropriate for a female artist to do that.

 In the 20th century, urbanization and industrialization made a path for women to work, earn money and not to depend on a husband or a father financially.
 The Soviet system integrated women into the working class and they were slowly able to express their creativity too.
 My grandmother was one of the first women to give lectures at Vilnius Academy of Arts.
-But there were other restrictions of course.
+But there were other restrictions, of course.

 So, historical context and social trends are very important regarding the way women could start to create, to work, and express themselves.
-And as I have said before, there are still so many gaps, we need to fill.
+And as I have said before, there are still so many gaps we need to fill.

 What gaps bother you the most?

 On the one hand, a woman who is an artist and who has an opinion, a wish to create and act, who discusses politics or any other topic, can do it freely and equally as a man.
-I think, that women and men have the same amount of creative energy, there is no difference between them.
+I think that women and men have the same amount of creative energy; there is no difference between them.
 But on the other hand, all the biggest artists in today’s contemporary art scene are men, no matter what they do – installations, conceptual art, painting.
 There are only a few women who are equally acknowledged.
 They do have some women at Centre Pompidou now, but the first pieces by female artists were presented not such a long time ago.

 And what are yours?

 Philosophy and psychology helped me.
 Carl Jung speaks about anima and animus – we all have our feminine and masculine sides.
 It’s unavoidable.
 The masculine side comes through energy, strength, confidence.
-The feminine side is based on empathy and tenderness, ability to listen and to understand.
+The feminine side is based on empathy and tenderness, the ability to listen and to understand.
 It’s all connected in one person.

 You were talking about the strength a lot.
 Let’s go back to the days and years when you left Klaipeda, your hometown, and then Lithuania.
 I guess it took a lot of guts to do that.
 Leaving a huge army of artists in your family and moving to Paris.
 Were you trying to escape their shadow?

 Yes, a huge wish to run from my dynasty full of artists.
-It is a gift to have such family, but also it can be a very big burden for a young artist because you have to work really hard to create your own identity and to pull away from this background.
+It is a gift to have such a family, but also it can be a very big burden for a young artist because you have to work hard to create your own identity and to pull away from this background.
 There is this saying that small trees don’t grow in the shadow of big ones.
 So, leaving was initially about understanding myself without being followed by the shadow of my family.
 When I came to Paris, nobody tried to compare me to my grandmother or my father.
 I was Jusionyte, not a sister or a daughter of Jusionis.
 Just a painter, that’s it.
-When I found my identity, after ten years or so, I understood that I can come back and present myself as a mature painter.
+When I found my identity, after ten years or so, I understood that I could come back and present myself as a mature painter.
 It was a really warm and nice homecoming.

 What defines that artistic identity of yours which you were pursuing so hard?